PojavLauncherTeam/PojavLauncher/README.md

 - [x] Support for Minecraft 1.17 (22w13a to be exact) and above.
 Used [Holy GL4ES](https://github.com/PojavLauncherTeam/gl4es-114-extra)
 - [x] Game surface zooming.
 - [x] New input pipe rewritten to native code to boost performance.
-- [x] Rewritten entire controls system (thanks to @Mathias-Boulay
+- [x] Rewritten entire controls system (thanks to @Mathias-Boulay)
-- [ ] More...
+- [ ] More to come!

 ## Known Issues
 - Minecraft `21w10a` or newer are currently not yet supported due to the new GLSL usage.
 Fortunately, a workaround is provided and built into the launcher.
-- ~In 1.16 and up, spawn eggs banners are white (you can fix this by switching renderer to `gl4es 1.1.5`, only works on 1.16 and up, do not use under this version, as the texture will bug out when hit a mob)~ It should work when you use gl4es 1.1.4.
+- ~In 1.16 and up, spawn eggs banners are white (you can fix this by switching renderer to `gl4es 1.1.5`, only works on 1.16 and up, do not use under this version, as the texture will bug out when hit a mob)~ It should work when you use HolyGL4ES.
 - Controller mods aren't working.
 - Random crashes could happen very often on Android 5.x during game load or join world.
 - With big modpacks textures could be messed up